MobilityData/GTFS_Schedule_Best-Practices/index.md

 Some routes may include branches.
 Alignment and stops are shared amongst these branches, but each also serves distinct stops and alignment sections.
 The relationship among branches may be indicated by route name(s), headsigns, and trip short name using the further guidelines below.

 <figure id="branching-fig">
+<figcaption>Below: Three potential configurations of route branches.
+Primary alignment is in black.
+Branch is colored gold.</figcaption>
   <img src="{{ "/best-practices/images/branching.svg" | prepend: site.baseurl }}" alt="Configurations of Route Branches">
-  <figcaption>Three potential configurations of route branches</figcaption>
 </figure>

 __1.__ In naming branch routes, it is recommended to follow other passenger information materials.
 Below are descriptions and examples of two cases: <!-- (97) -->